CumulusNetworks/docs/content/cumulus-linux-43/Whats-New/_index.md

 ### Unsupported Platforms

-Cumulus Networks does not support these platforms in Cumulus Linux 4.3.
+These platforms are not supported in Cumulus Linux 4.3.
 They are supported in Cumulus Linux 3.7, until that release reaches its end of life.

 - Cumulus Express CX-10256-S/Edgecore OMP-800 (100G Tomahawk)
 - Dell S6000-ON (40G Trident2)